-- mutual understanding. - 3.
-Building a research system that can create new social values. - 1.
-Establishing and maintaining a stable financial base early on.
+- 1. Promoting a consistent and balanced arts and sciences education. - 2.
+Embracing the diversity of personalities, cultures, and values to provide an education that deepens mutual understanding. - 3.
+Building a research system that can create new social values.

+Finance

+- 1. Establishing and maintaining a stable financial base early on. - 2.
+Planning and implementing a funding scheme for the enhancement of facilities.